andraugust/andraugust.github.io/notebook/airbus.md

 $ python -W ignore quartify.py ./data/test_v2/ ./data/quartered/test_v2/
 ```

 The train set now has 706,997 negative instances and 63,223 positive instances.
 We'll balance the set by keeping 63,223 negative instances and ignore the rest.
-The assumption is that 706,997 negative instances goes beyond the point of diminishing return for sample size, but also having fewer samples  will accelerate architecture testing.
+The assumption is that 706,997 negative instances goes beyond the point of diminishing return for sample size and having fewer samples will accelerate architecture testing.

 ### The Binary Model

-The set is split 75/25 train/val, and train images are rotated arbitrarily by 0, 90, 180, or 270 degrees on each epoch to introduce rotational invariance into the model.
+The set is split 0.75/0.25 train/val, and train images are rotated arbitrarily by 0, 90, 180, or 270 degrees on each epoch to build rotational invariance into the model.

 After playing with several architectures, I found the best to be an Xception model with ImageNet weights, global max-pooling applied to the last convolutional output, and one sigmoid node on the end to represent probability of ship.
 The first 50 layers of the network were frozen to minimize training time.